 The IMS-MRL also has a thriving Student Committee who organise regular journal clubs, social events and an annual student symposium, as well as making sure students are properly represented at all levels at the institute.

 Studying at the IMS-MRL

-The MRL is the base for the Wellcome Trust PhD Programme in Metabolic and Cardiovascular Disease, which supports students in cutting edge research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.
+The IMS-MRL supports students in cutting edge research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.

-The MRL also accepts both basic scientists and clinical trainees for traditional 3-year PhD projects and for the 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by the Cambridge Trusts.
+We accept both basic scientists and clinical trainees wishing to study for either a PhD or a 1-year MPhil by research, mainly supported by Research Council Studentships, personal awards or by scholarships administered by the Cambridge Trusts.

-The Wellcome Trust PhD Programme for Clinicians, which aims to provide high quality research training in clinical science to young clinicians with aptitude, is also led from the MRL.
+The Wellcome Trust PhD Programme for Clinicians, which aims to provide high quality research training in clinical science to young clinicians with aptitude, is also led from the IMS-MRL.